Aston University Engineering Academy

-Aston University Engineering Academy is a university technical college (UTC) that opened in September 2012 in the Gosta Green area of Birmingham, West Midlands, England.
+Aston University Engineering Academy (AUEA) is a university technical college (UTC) that opened in September 2012 in the Gosta Green area of Birmingham, West Midlands, England.
 Aston University is the lead academic sponsor of the UTC, along with the Science, Technology, Engineering and Mathematics Network.
-Business partners of Aston University Engineering Academy include E.ON, Goodrich Corporation, National Grid plc, PTC and the Royal Air Force.
+Since September 2025, AUEA has formed part of the Aston University STEM Education Academy Trust (AUSEAT), a multi-academy trust also comprising Aston University Mathematics School and the Goldsmiths' Institute.
+Business partners of Aston University Engineering Academy include Jaguar Land Rover, Boeing, and Rolls-Royce, as well as various smaller regional employers.

-The new purpose-built school building of the UTC is located at the edge of the Aston University campus.
+The purpose-built school building is located at 1 Lister Street, on the edge of the Aston University campus within Birmingham's Innovation Quarter.

 Admissions

-Aston University Engineering Academy has an initial intake of students aged 13 and 16 (academic years 9 and 12) in 2025.
-The schools catchment area covers the entirety of the Birmingham metropolitan borough.
+Aston University Engineering Academy admits students at age 13 (Year 9) and age 16 (Year 12).
+The school's catchment area covers the entirety of the Birmingham metropolitan borough and beyond, with nodal points at six railway stations across Birmingham's area networks to facilitate access from a wide geographical area.

 Description

-Aston University Engineering Academy takes pupils from Year 10.
-It specialises in engineering and associated work-related learning.
-At key stage 4, pupils undertake a vocational curriculum alongside an academic GCSE curriculum.
-At key stage 5, most pupils undertake a BTEC extended diploma and a single A level.
-The school did not meet the government's current floor standard, the minimum standard for pupils’ progress at the end of key stage 4, when the school was inspected in 2018.

-Aston University Engineering Academy specialises in different aspects of engineering.
-Pupils aged 14 to 16 study a core selected number of GCSEs along with either a Higher Diploma in Engineering or BTEC First Diploma in Engineering.
+Aston University Engineering Academy specialises in engineering and associated STEM subjects.
+It takes pupils from Year 9 onwards.
+Pupils aged 13 to 16 study a core selected number of GCSEs alongside either a Higher Diploma or BTEC First Diploma in Engineering.

-For sixth form education, students can choose between four study programmes:
+At sixth form level, through Aston University Sixth Form, students can choose between four study programmes: